Today, we are going to be interviewing Yuzuru Tachikawa, the writer, and director of Deca-Dence!

 T: That influences how you experience the story.
 Introducing music to a scene also has a major effect.

 Tachikawa: So, with animation, my personal style is to be more hands-on and willing to make changes.

 What was your creative process like in Deca-Dence?

-Since Deca-dence an original series, myself and a handful of people like the producers from Kadokawa and the production team get together and work out the general plot from start to finish.
+T: Since Deca-Dence is an original series, me and a handful of people like the producers from Kadokawa and the production team get together and work out the general plot from start to finish.

 How do you organize your ideas?
 Do you draw concept art in a sketchbook or keep notes on your computer?

 T: I carry around a small notepad for jotting down ideas.
 Just a little one where I write little memos in.
 Most recently, I’ve been writing stuff about interesting people I meet.
 Like when I went to the electronics store, I was there to buy kitchen appliances, but the old lady working there kept recommending light bulbs…